csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 # Programs with dedicated I/O processes ("I/O servers")

-Variation of "spokesperson": One or more MPI processes that *only* do I/O.
+- Variation of "spokesperson": One or more MPI processes that *only* do I/O

-- Can be great for I/O-heavy programs.
-Used eg. by the climate simulation code `ICON`
+- I/O is done asynchronously, in parallel with computations &rarr; can be great for I/O-heavy programs
 - Pseudocode example:

 <div class="column">